-Author response:The overall cloud amount and occurrence was somewhat reduced in the NONE experiment compared to FULL and BASE, but some thin stratus clouds were still present much of the simulation.
-As seen in Fig. 9c, the 2nd through 5th had partial cloud coverage.We have now included a discussion of this in the text.
+Author response: The overall cloud amount and occurrence was somewhat reduced in the NONE experiment compared to FULL and BASE, but some thin stratus clouds were still present much of the simulation.
+As seen in Fig. 9c, the 2nd through 5th had partial cloud coverage.
+We have now included a discussion of this in the text.

-A general observation we and others who study CAPs is that they often struggle with low clouds, and it varies for CAP to CAP.
+A general observation we and others who study CAPs is that they often struggle with low clouds, and it varies from CAP to CAP.
 Sometimes a CAP should have clouds and the model does not produce any, and other times it produces too many clouds.
 We hope to learn more about the model biases and how to fix them in future studies.
 We agree with the fact that very little low cloudiness was observed during 2012 winter.
 However, we have observed low clouds in the basin at other times when there was no snow on the ground, and although it is likely less common, there are situations where a strong capping inversion and clouds could exist over the basin without snow cover.

 We have added the following two sections of text to the paper to address this comment: